 - Does the information source leave questions unanswered (ask the "five W's and H" to check: who, what, when, where, why and how)?

-Evaluating Information Found on the Internet (optional) from Johns Hopkins University
+Evaluating Information: Internet Resources from Johns Hopkins University